LukeLukeRW/Python-file-sorter-by-type-/README.md

 - video

-everytime you download a file (in 20 seconds or less) it'll move to the folder so it's nice and neat :)
+everytime you download a file (in 20 seconds or less) it'll move to the folder so it's nice and neat :) yuh make that bad boy a shortcut and an exe and den chuck it in there at let the magic happen